AATI National Italian Examination

 (Grade: 11, 12)

 The Novice Level has only one category.
-In Level I and II we have two categories (A and B), In Level III, IV and V we have 3 categories: (A, B, and C).
+In Level I and II there are two categories (A and B), In Level III, IV and V there are 3 categories: (A, B, and C).

-- has or has had consistent exposure to Italian outside of the classroom (including heritage speakers and students who might hear or speak some Italian);
+· has or has had exposure to Italian outside of the classroom (including heritage speakers and students who might hear or speak some Italian);

-- studied more than 4 months in Italy;
+· studied for more than 6 months in Italy;

 The format of the exam for the school year 2018 is structured on the following sections: